-Install the plugin, set your secret, forward a port, connect the app.
+Drop the plugin in, set your password, forward a port, sign in.
+Everything else is automatic.
 Detailed walkthrough below — every step, every option, every common gotcha.

 You'll need: